w3c/badging/explainer.md

 * Chat, email and social apps, to signal that new messages have arrived.
 * Productivity apps, to signal that a long-running background task (such as rendering an image or video) has completed.
+* Apps that want to render a small status indicator (e.g., a music app shows ▶️ or ⏸️; a weather app shows ⛈️ or ⛅).
 * Games, to signal that a player action is required (e.g., in Chess, when it is the player's turn).